tylermercer/personal-website/src/en/posts/software/free-lunches.md

 At the end of the day, I agree with Laurie: developers aren't stupid for using React.
+I also don't developers are stupid for learning React when first learning web dev.^[
+    I actually started my web dev journey with React.
+    I believe that the component-based thinking I learned from it makes me a better developer.
+    ]
 Rather, developers are _efficiently lazy_ for using React, and laziness is in many respects a highly valuable attribute for developers.
-(Heck, I started my web dev journey with React.
-I believe that the component-based thinking I learned from it makes me a better developer.)
 However, in this specific case, our laziness as developers, combined with the propaganda---and sometimes
 [outright hostility](https://fediverse.zachleat.com/@zachleat/109830047951867907)---from